strimzi/proposals/06x-new-kafka-roller.md

          numReconfigAttempts: 0
          numRetries: 0
 ```
-The `combined-3` node has the following context because it's ready from Kubernetes and KafkaAgent perspective but the operator could not establish an admin connection to it:
+The `mixed-3` node has the following context because the operator could not establish an admin connection to it even though it's ready from Kubernetes and KafkaAgent perspective:
 ```
-         nodeRef: combined-3/3
+         nodeRef: mixed-3/3
          nodeRoles: controller,broker
          state: NOT_RUNNING
          lastTransition: 0123456